Ricardicus/mjpeg-avi/README.md

 Run the script 'create-avi.sh' as follows:
 ./create-avi.sh <path where the jpgs reside> <widthxheight of the jpgs> <the number of jpgs>
 #Example
-Take a couple of photos and place them in a directory called 'jpgs'.
+Take a couple of photos and place them in a directory called for example 'jpgs'.
+Check their dimensions, let's say 1080 pixels in width and 720 pixels in height.
+Say we want to display 1 frame per second in the video.
 Then type the following commands in the terminal:

 cd 'this-directory'